BestJuly/just_for_fun/README.md

 * Change the split rule or just delete line11.
 * Run the code and rename files in your path.

+## send_email.py
+* Change necessary variable values in this code.
+**Notice**: uncomment line 25 to check ERROR ID if you have problems when run this code.

 Enjoy!